Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/07/automatically-updating-time-stamp-columns-in-mysql.md

 );
 ```

-And we’ll add a row to the table.
+And we'll add a row to the table.

 ```sql
 INSERT INTO t1 (a, b, c) VALUES ('a', 'b', 'c');
 ```

-We haven’t specified a value for LastUpdate in our query, so it will use the default value, which is CURRENT\_TIMESTAMP.
+We haven't specified a value for LastUpdate in our query, so it will use the default value, which is CURRENT\_TIMESTAMP.
 We can see this by looking at the row.

 ```sql
 SELECT * FROM t1;
 ```

-Now let’s update any column except our LastUpdate column and see what happens.
+Now let's update any column except our LastUpdate column and see what happens.

 ```sql
 UPDATE t1 SET a = 'd' WHERE a = 'a';
 ```

-If we look again at our row, we’ll see the LastUpdate has been moved on.
+If we look again at our row, we'll see the LastUpdate has been moved on.

 ```sql
 SELECT * FROM t1;
 ```

-The only downside is that you can’t have two columns for this information.
-My preference would be to have a “Created” column with a default value of CURRENT\_TIMESTAMP and a “LastUpdated” column with an ON UPDATE CURRENT\_TIMESTAMP value, but according to the [MySql documentation](http://dev.mysql.com/doc/refman/5.0/en/timestamp-initialization.html):
+The only downside is that you can't have two columns for this information.
+My preference would be to have a "Created" column with a default value of CURRENT\_TIMESTAMP and a "LastUpdated" column with an ON UPDATE CURRENT\_TIMESTAMP value, but according to the [MySql documentation](http://dev.mysql.com/doc/refman/5.0/en/timestamp-initialization.html):

 > It is not possible to have the current timestamp be the default value for one column and the auto-update value for another column.